laurenhamann/book-blog/content/blog/reviews/Pretty Girls/index.md

 ## Book Description

 Twenty years ago Claire Scott's eldest sister, Julia, went missing.
-No one knew where she went - no note, no body.
+No one knew where she went - no note, nobody.
 It was a mystery that was never solved and it tore her family apart.

 Now another girl has disappeared, with chilling echoes of the past.
 And it seems that she might not be the only one.